Odds & Ends

 If you happen to be using a really ancient Mac (and there are plenty still out there), with an operating system earlier than Mac OS 9, you may also still be using Berkeley Systems’ popular screen saver After Dark.
 If you are, then please help yourself to these two modules which were knocked up for a bit of fun many years ago.
 They’re based on different fractal processes: Microscopy produces biomorph-type shapes and Far East, Man is based on a similar ‘fractal popcorn’ algorithm to that used in my Fractal Music software — in the screen saver it produces twirly, vaguely oriental looking shapes, hence the title.

-A couple of offshoot web sites, both very old but still out there:
+An offshoot web site, very old but still out there:

 Peter is an old friend and work colleague, and an altogether curious character.
 Among other things, he is an artist, producing finely detailed pen-and-ink drawings.
 The image here is a tiny (and characteristically macabre) detail from one of them.
 A long time ago we put together this web site to show off some of his work.
 It’s high time he had a new site, but for now this one will at least give some idea of what he does.